marvinfds/Interactive_confusion_matrix/README.md

 Why this tool is important?

-This is important in industry where when data is limited and every fraction of percentage increase is crucial.
+This is important in industry where data is limited and every fraction of percentage increase is crucial.

 Prerequisite?
 1) Jupyter notebook
-2) Ipywidgets (Please check version compatibility with jupyter notebook before installing)
+2) Ipywidgets (Please check version compatibility with jupyter notebook before installing https://github.com/jupyter-widgets/ipywidgets)

   OR